-Last month marked the availability of Synology’s much-anticipated worldwide release of the well-known NAS operating system, DSM 7.
-As of the morning of June 29, 2021, you can download the official OS image and manually update a supported server.
+June 29, 2021, marked the availability of Synology’s much-anticipated worldwide release of the well-known NAS operating system, DSM 7.
+Since then, the new OS has been available for anyone to download and upgrade their supported server.

 DSM stands for DiskStation Manager, and version 7.0 is the latest.
 It’s the first and exciting major upgrade in five years.
 But just because it’s available doesn’t mean you should upgrade your NAS box right away.

-Indeed, while DSM 7 is totally worth the wait — it’s the latest and much-improved version of arguably the best NAS software — I’d still recommend certain users to wait a bit longer before putting it on their production server.
+Indeed, while DSM 7 is worth the wait — it’s the latest and much-improved version of arguably the best NAS software — I’d still recommend certain users to wait a bit longer before putting it on their production server.

-You’ll find out why and if that applies to your situation when through with this post, among other things.
+You’ll find out why and if that applies to your situation when through with this post and more.

-Dong’s note: I first published this post as a preview on June 2, 2021, when DSM 7.0 Release Candidate (RC) was announced and last updated it to a hands-on review on July 11 after more than a month of testing.
+Dong’s note: I first published this post as a preview on June 2, 2021, with the release of DSM 7.0 Release Candidate (RC), and last updated it to a hands-on review on July 11 after more than a month of testing.

 Table of Contents